-Apart from word of mouth and information on the internet, I don't really know where to source information about this abandoned church.
-It is built on the banks of River Hemavathi or that is how it is now.
-In all probability from what I read, there was a village along with this church.
-But then they decided to build the Gorur reservoir and that meant the surrounding area started to flood.
-The villagers were relocated but this splendid church was left behind.
-I can only imagine it to have looked splendid cos it looks very similar to churches like St.Philomena's Cathedral of Mysore.
-Maybe not that majestic but the architecture wise.
+Apart from word of mouth and information on the internet, I don't know where to source information about this abandoned church.
+It is built on the banks of River Hemavathi, or that is how it is now.
+In all probability, from what I read, there was a village along with this church.
+They decided to build the Gorur reservoir, which meant the surrounding area started to flood.
+The villagers were relocated, but this splendid church was left behind.
+I can only imagine it to have looked magnificent as it looks very similar to churches like St.Philomena's Cathedral of Mysore.
+Maybe it is not that majestic, but the architecture was a good competition!

 Bangalore to Shettihalli Rosary Church

-The coconut farms are still up and the plantain farms are up and it is green farms all throughout the way.
+The coconut farms are still up, and the plantain farms are up, and it is green farms throughout the way.
 It is the way to Belur, Halebid, and many other Hoysala temples.
-And also the drive to Chikmagalur and Sakleshpur is through this Hassan highway.
+And it is also the drive to Chikmagalur, and Sakleshpur is through this Hassan highway.

-Once you take the deviation from the highway, more farms spring up and the village scenery sets in.
-After driving up for about 20km, we could see the water body which meant the church was nearby.
+Once you take the deviation from the highway, more farms spring up, and the village scenery sets in.
+After driving up for about 20km, we could see the water body, which meant the church was nearby.
 But we couldn't see the church and the maps seemed to have small lanes branching to the church.
-A bike emerged from a muddy path and they directed us on the same mud path.
-It was a one way and definitely, the way meant for two-wheelers.
-The thick bushes suddenly cleared up and there it was standing.
-There was also another way from the other side of the church which opened up to a vast space and cars can drive without any hindrance.
+A bike emerged from a muddy path, and they directed us on the same mud path.
+It was one-way, and definitely, the way meant for two-wheelers.
+The thick bushes suddenly cleared up, and there it was standing.
+There was another way from the other side of the church, which opened up to a vast space, and cars could drive without hindrance.

-When we reached the place it was just us and the place wore an eerie deserted look.
+When we reached the place, it was just us, and the place wore an eerie, deserted look.
 Only the walls are up.
 I stood in front of it, putting a roof above it in my head, adding some colored glass panes to give that Gothic architecture a complete look, a simple altar and wooden chairs filling up the place.
 I took a couple of pictures and walked towards the Hemavathi river.

 I walked towards the Hemavathi river.
-It remained super calm and it was super vast.
-The water from the Gorur Hemavathi Reservoir had receded so we could see the complete church.
-During the monsoon the water brims and submerges the church.
+It remained super calm, and it was super vast.
+The water from the Gorur Hemavathi Reservoir had receded so we could see the entire church.
+During the monsoon, the water brims and submerges the church.
 That is quite a scene that many people drive to see while it is raining.